jez/blog/_posts/2022-05-30-tree-sitter-limitations.md

         ERROR [1, 3] - [1, 4]
 ```

-By way of comparison, here's what a valid parse looks like:
+Here's what a comparable, syntactically-valid parse looks like:

 ```ruby
 f = ->(x) {